Vacant or Abandoned Commercial Storefronts

 - An annual safety inspection report is now required from a licensed professional, which is engaged and paid for by the property owner, confirming the storefront’s interior and exterior remains up to code.
 This annual report is due when the owner renews and pays the storefront’s annual registration.

 According to Section 103A.5.1 Definition; A building shall be defined as vacant or abandoned if it (1) unoccupied and unsecured; or (2) it is unoccupied and secured by boarding or other similar means; or (3) it is unoccupied and unsafe as defined in Section 102A of the San Francisco Building Code; or (4) unoccupied and has multiple code violations; or (5) has been unoccupied for over 30 days.

 Failure to register annually a vacant or abandoned commercial storefront per legislation shall subject the property owner of record to penalties under San Francisco Building Code Sections 102A, 103A, Sections 110A.
 Fee Tables and other applicable sections of the San Francisco Municipal Code.
 A partial refund of the registration fee will be available if the commercial storefront becomes occupied within the 12 month period of annual registration.

 If your commercial storefront is vacant or abandoned, please complete the registration form found below after clicking on “Register Your Building”.
-Once you’ve completed the form, you can send to the Code Enforcement Division, 1660 Mission Street, San Francisco, CA 94103 with a check with the registration fee amount of $711 or you can visit our office on the sixth floor at 1660 Mission Street and pay upon arrival.
+Once you’ve completed the form, you can send to the Code Enforcement Division, 49 South Van Ness Avenue, San Francisco, CA 94103 with a check with the registration fee amount of $711 or you can visit our office on the fourth floor at 49 South Van Ness Avenue and pay upon arrival.

 |Frequently Asked Questions||Resources|